-If you are selected to be a mission specialist on the Probe (PROBE) Team, your mission will be to construct an instrument package that will be launched prior to touchdown of the spacecraft.
+If you are selected to be a mission specialist on the Probe (PROBE) Team, your mission will be to build all probe instrument packages to launch into the comet.
 Your assignment will involve reading, speaking and participating in point-to-point communication with a headset.

-- airlock a sealed chamber where the probe is kept - ALF camera Alternate Line Focus camera; allows Mission Control a closer view of probe motherboard - component an electronic part that is plugged into the motherboard - deploy to release an object - motherboard the base assembly point for all probe parts - multiplexer accepts signals from all probe components - power supply supplies power to probe - probe piece of equipment designed to collect data in places where humans cannot safely do it themselves; also called an instrument package - test cable a wire that carries electricity from one component to another
+- airlock a sealed chamber where the probe is kept - ALF camera Alternate Line Focus camera; allows Mission Control a closer view of probe motherboard - component an electronic part that is plugged into the motherboard - deploy to release an object - motherboard the base an assemble point for all probe parts - multiplexer accepts signals from all probe components - power supply supplies power to probe - test cable a wire which carries electricity from one component to another - video processor transmits images from probe

-Assemble probe motherboard Deploy probe Use point-to-point headset
+Mass probe components Assemble probe motherboard Deploy probe Use point-to-point headset

-- Unless an authorized person is entering or exiting the probe room, the clean room doors must be kept closed. - Be sure to listen carefully to instructions you receive over the headset.
+- ✓ Unless an authorized person is entering or exiting the probe room, the clean room doors must be kept closed. - ✓ Be sure to listen carefully to instructions you receive over the headset.